 While a general understanding of the characters is a plus, and maybe understanding why blue milk is significant will help, I believe most guests will be able to appreciate Star Wars: Galaxy’s Edge and enjoy the attractions, restaurants and merchandise offered in the land.

-How bad will crowds be when Star Wars land opens?
+How bad will crowds be with Star Wars land open?

 Probably the other most popular conversation topic regarding Star Wars: Galaxy’s Edge is the effect it will have on crowds.